philips-software/amp-embedded-infra-lib/.github/CONTRIBUTING.md

 ## How to report a bug

-If you find a security vulnerability, do NOT open an issue.
-Email one of the [maintainers](./CODEOWNERS) instead.
+If you discover a vulnerability in our software, please refer to the [security policy](https://github.com/philips-software/amp-embedded-infra-lib?tab=security-ov-file) and report it appropriately.
+Do not submit an issue, unless asked to.

 In order to determine whether you are dealing with a security issue, ask yourself these two questions:
 * Can I access something that's not mine, or something I shouldn't have access to?